andrewcooke/pytyp/pytyp.rst

 **Identification** of a value's type, although superficially similar to verfication, is a harder problem.
-In some simpler cases we may have a set of candidate types, in which case we can verify them in turn; in other cases the instance's class may inherit from one or more ABCs (this would still need extending to include type information); but I don't see a good, "pythonic" solution to the general problem.
-Perhaps type witnesses (ABCs extended to include type information) could pool registry information?
+In some simpler cases we may have a set of candidate types, in which case we can verify them in turn; in other cases the instance's class may inherit from one or more ABCs; but I don't see a good, "pythonic" solution to the general problem.
+Perhaps ABCs could pool registry information?

-**Expansion** of a value by type covers a variety of uses where we want to operate on some sub-set of the data and, perhaps, recombine the results.
+**Expansion** of a value by type covers a variety of uses where we want to operate on some subset of the data and, perhaps, recombine the results.
 One example is to automate mapping between ``dict`` and user–defined classes.
 Another is structural type verification.